 $ make -j USE_OPENCV=1 USE_MKLDNN=1 USE_BLAS=mkl

-Note 2: MKL2017 backend has been removed from MXNet master branch.
+Note 2: MKL2017 backend has been removed from MXNet main branch.
 So users cannot build MXNet with MKL2017 backend from source code anymore.

 Note 3: To use MKL as BLAS library, users may need to install Intel® Parallel Studio for best performance.

 Note 4: If MXNet cannot find MKLML libraries, please add the MKLML library path to LD_LIBRARY_PATH and LIBRARY_PTH at first.

 |CPU/GPU Model, Core, Socket#||Intel® Xeon® Platinum 8180, 56, 2S|

 |RAM Capacity||192G = 16G*12*1|

 - Announcing Apache MXNet 1.2.0

 - Accelerating Deep Learning on CPU with Intel MKL-DNN